gofhilman/battleship/README.md

 ## To Do

-- Subscribe TURN
-- Create grid and status render functions
-- Create attack scheme
+- add random attack for computer player